 ||LTIFR(1) Contractor||SIF rate(2) All (Bekaert payroll employees + contractors)||SIF rate(2) Bekaert||SIF rate(2) Contractor||TRIR (3)All (Bekaert payroll employees + contractors)||TRIR(3) Bekaert||TRIR(3) Contractor|

 *Contractor = employee of a supplier who performs a predefined tasks on a regular base on our premises.
 This includes but is not limited to employees of cleaning services, security services, temporary employment agencies (interim workers).

 (1) LTIFR: Lost Time Incident Frequency Rate: number of lost time accidents (LTA) per million worked hours.

-(3) TRIR: Total Recordable Injury Rate: all recorded accidents
+(3) TRIR: Total Recordable Injury Rate: all recorded accidents.

 Our integral workforce is represented in formal joint management-worker health and safety committees.
 They help monitor and formulate advice on occupational health and safety programs.
-These committees operate at all levels of the organization.